 The Request Report (Filtered by Product Catalog) option presents all request data associated with the selected catalog items.
+(For more information about FlexNet Code Insight report generation, see Generating Reports.)

 Task To access the report, do the following:

 - 1. Select Requests Report (Filtered by Product Catalog) from the Reports menu. - 2.
 Click the Add Product Catalog button and select the catalog items you would like to report on.
 The report output contains the catalog items and their associated requests: